Velasquezj/DataSet-test/README.md

 Welcome to the Data Science & Analytics takehome exam.
 Please submit answers in the form of a Jupyter notebook, in any scripting language of your choice.
-Please email zipped files to emi.nakatsugawa@dowjones.com within four days of receiving the exam.
+Please email zipped files to emi.nakatsugawa@dowjones.com within three days of receiving the exam.

 ## Scenario